-It’s a feature rich remote connections manager that manages not only multiple remote desktop connections but many other protocols as well, such as VNC, Citrix, HTTP, FTP, LogMeIn, TeamViewer, Putty, etc..
-You can save credentials locally in the database, which is protected by the AES encryption, or in an external applications like LastPass or KeePass, or on their new released Devolutions Online Database.
+It’s a feature-rich remote connections manager that manages not only multiple remote desktop connections but many other protocols like VNC, Citrix, HTTP, FTP, LogMeIn, TeamViewer, Putty, etc..
+You can save credentials locally in the database protected by the AES encryption, or in the external applications like LastPass or KeePass, or on their new released Devolutions Online Database.

 - Intel AMT support – to allow remote console asset access even when the computers are off.

 - Hyper-V dashboard – to manager hyper-v powered VMs.

 - Windows PowerShell support

 - Advanced Data Source support, including Amazon S3, Dropbox, FTP, SQL Server, etc..

 - Integrated password manager

 If you are looking for one that is not only managing remote desktop connections but also many other things, this Remote Desktop Manager could be your answer.
 The Standard edition is FREE, and according to this comparison sheet, it could just be good enough for most of your IT tasks.

 Please also check out our full review of the product here.

 Terminals is another feature rich, tab-based remote desktop clients manager that uses Terminal Services Active Client (mstscax.dll).
 Other than RDP connections, Terminals can also manage most of other popular connections as well, such as VNC, Console, SSH, VRRC, Citrix, RAS, HTTP, etc..
 As a bonus, it also handles a variety of networking operations like Ping, Trace Route, WMI Explorer, TCP Connections, DNS Lookup, Time Sync, etc..